Kroszborg/localgov.ai/README.md

 ## 🙏 Acknowledgments

 - **[Bolt.new](https://bolt.new/)** - For providing an exceptional development platform that enabled rapid full-stack development
-- **OpenAI** - For GPT-4 API that powers the intelligent legal explanations
+- **Google** - For Gemini API that powers the intelligent legal explanations
 - **Supabase** - For robust authentication and database infrastructure
 - **Vercel** - For seamless deployment and performance optimization
 - **shadcn/ui** - For beautiful, accessible UI components